zakigit1/ChatApp-LaravelAPI/README.md

 ### Common Issues
 1. **Real-Time Messaging Not Working**:
    - Ensure Pusher credentials are correctly configured in `.env`.
-   - Verify the WebSocket server is running.
+   - Verify the `BROADCAST_DRIVER` is set to `pusher`.
+   - Check browser console for WebSocket connection errors.

 2. **Database Connection Errors**:
    - Double-check your `.env` database credentials.
    - Ensure MySQL is running.

+3. **Push Notifications Not Received**:
+   - Verify OneSignal configuration.
+   - Check if the user has granted notification permissions.

 ### Debug Tips
 - Use `php artisan tinker` to interact with your application.
 - Check Laravel logs in `storage/logs/laravel.log`.
+- Enable debug mode in `.env` by setting `APP_DEBUG=true`.

 ---